jonnyquan/OmniSteward/README.md

 Mobile phones can also use Chrome or Edge browser, open `http://ip:port` to start using, requires same settings as above.

-## Available Tools
+## Available Tools and Customization

 See [TOOL_LIST.md](docs/TOOL_LIST.md)

-## Tech Stack

-- Audio Processing: pyaudio, sounddevice
-- AI Models: Qwen2.5, BGE Reranker, Silero VAD
-- Web Services: Flask, zerorpc
-- Browser Automation: Selenium
-- Others: requests, beautifulsoup4

 ## Notes